AnimaVR/NeuroSync_Trainer_Lite/README.md

 ### **04/03/2025 Caching Dataloader for low memory capacity systems**

-If you dont have very much system memory, training large dataset was impossible - a cache dataloader sample has been added (commented out on dataset.py) so you can have an dataset as large as your hard drive and it still work.
+If you dont have very much system memory, training large datasets was impossible - a cache dataloader sample has been added (commented out on dataset.py) so you can have an dataset as large as your hard drive and it still work.

 This is WIP and not fully tested yet, please beware!